 - Have bowlers pre-schedule the use of a rink.
 Bowlers without a pre-scheduled time should not be permitted access. - Consider using an online tool such as SignUpGenius or Google Calendar.
-For those bowlers that don't have internet access, clubs could appoint a volunteer who can be telephoned to help manage the scheduling process. - Include as part of the sign-up process a commitment from participants that they have completed the pre-screening and will adhere to club protocols during their session. - Remind bowlers to complete whatever screening tools the club has provided prior to arriving at the club for their pre-scheduled time to bowl. - Leave some time between playing time slots to minimize contact between the participants of different slots.
-Consider playing time slots of not more than an hour during phase 1 to provide more opportunity for people to get out on the green over the day.
+For those bowlers that don't have internet access, clubs could appoint a volunteer who can be telephoned to help manage the scheduling process. - Include as part of the sign-up process a commitment from participants that they have completed the pre-screening and will adhere to club protocols during their session. - Remind bowlers to complete whatever screening tools the club has provided prior to arriving at the club for their pre-scheduled time to bowl.

-- Designate separate entrance and exit points to the grounds.
-If this is not possible, consider extending the time between playing time slots. - Bowlers should arrive no more than 5 minutes before their scheduled time slot to discourage loitering. - Designate a "waiting area" in case bowlers do arrive early for their pre-scheduled time slot and marked appropriately with physical distancing cues.
+- Leave some time between playing time slots to minimize contact between the participants of different slots.
+Consider playing time slots of not more than an hour during phase 2 especially if washrooms are not open at the club.
+This will also provide more opportunity for people to get out on the green over the day. - Designate separate entrance and exit points to the grounds.
+If this is not possible, consider extending the time between playing time slots. - Bowlers should arrive no more than 5 minutes before their scheduled time slot to discourage loitering. - Designate a "waiting area" in case bowlers do arrive early for their pre-scheduled time slot and ensure it is marked appropriately with physical distancing cues.
 This waiting area must be away from the playing areas so that participants in the earlier time slot do not cross paths unnecessarily. - Keep a record of each person who arrives at the club and identify their arrival and departure times.
 This record should be virtual/digital if possible, to avoid multiple people using the same book/log.
 The online scheduling tool can help with this process. - Do not permit bowlers to congregate in the parking lot either before or after they have finished bowling.
-Post a sign to remind bowlers of this protocol. - Restrict the number of people on a rink to a maximum of two during Phase 1.
+Post a sign to remind bowlers of this protocol. - Restrict the number of people on a rink to a maximum of four (two at each end) during Phase 2.
 Follow local physical distancing legislation at all times. - There should be at least one empty rink between rinks being used. - At this stage, mats are not recommended as they can be difficult to sanitize completely between uses.
 It is recommended that bowlers bring a personal item such as a towel to use as a delivery area. - Consider using two jacks, one for each end.
 Designate one person to be in charge of setting the jack.
-The jacks should be cleaned and sanitized before and after use. - It is recommended that no games, tournaments or competitions take place during Phase 1 of Return to Play.
+The jacks should be cleaned and sanitized before and after use. - It is recommended that at this stage modified games that incorporate physical distancing be allowed in addition to Phase 1 activities.
+See Appendix for examples of modified games.
 As restrictions are relaxed to later phases, modified games or tournaments will be recommended. - If coaches are available, they should maintain physical distancing practices, and should not share equipment with participants (including bowls, jacks, and mats).
 Coaches must adhere to all return to play protocols. - Do not use scoreboards.
 Do not use pushers/rakes.
 Do kick the bowls in or pick up your own bowls.
+Do not touch someone else's bowls or equipment. - Designate one person per end to use a pusher/rake.
+Between matches, the safety officer or designate must clean/sanitize the pusher/rake after each use.

-Do not touch someone else's bowls or equipment. - Close access to benches. - Ensure appropriate signage is posted throughout the playing area to advise participants of the safety protocols in place.
+- Benches should remain closed. - Ensure appropriate signage is posted throughout the playing area to advise participants of the safety protocols in place.